 If your child is on a regular diet, food also may be brought from home.

 Playroom and teen room

-The playroom is open from 9 a.m. to 8 p.m. with the exception of quiet time from 1:30 p.m. to 2:30 p.m., it is no longer closed during meals.
+The playroom is open from 9 a.m. to 8 p.m. with the exception of quiet time from 1:30 p.m. to 2:30 p.m.
 The room offers toys, games and books.
-Through the hospital’s Child Life Program, art and music therapists provide one-to-one opportunities for creative self-expression and diversion.
+Through the hospital’s Child Life and Creative Arts Therapy Department, art and music therapists provide one-to-one opportunities for creative self-expression and diversion.
 Other activities include medical playgroups and story time.
 Volunteers oversee the playroom under the supervision of child life specialists.
 The playroom is considered a procedure-free area.

 Your child will enjoy receiving mail from friends and relatives.
 Send them to: